Minimum contrast for the first-order intensity estimation of spatial and spatio-temporal point processes: Preliminaries

 \cite{gabriel2009second} define the spatio-temporal inhomogeneous $K$-function and propose a non-parametric estimator.

-\begin{definition}{} \textit{A spatio-temporal point process is second-order intensity reweighted stationary and isotropic if its intensity function is bounded away from zero and its pair correlation function depends only on the spatio-temporal difference vector $(r,h)$, where $r=||\textbf{u}-\textbf{v}||$ and $h=|t-s|$.} \end{definition}
+\begin{definition}{} \textit{A point process defined in space and time is second-order intensity reweighted stationary and isotropic if its intensity function is bounded away from zero and its pair correlation function depends only on the spatio-temporal difference vector $(r,h)$, where $r=||{u}-\textbf{v}||$ and $h=|t-s|$.} \end{definition}